heroiclabs/nakama-common/README.md

    env PATH="$HOME/go/bin:$PATH" go generate -x ./...
    ```

 These steps have been tested with the Go 1.14 toolchain.
-Earlier Go toolchain versions though YMMV.
+Earlier Go toolchain versions may work though YMMV.

 ### Using this Go package

 To use the Go language with your Nakama server project you will compile your code as a shared object.
-Use this basic steps to set up the Go project and consult the [documentation](https://heroiclabs.com/docs/runtime-code-basics/) for more information.
+Use these basic steps to set up the Go project and consult the [documentation](https://heroiclabs.com/docs/runtime-code-basics/) for more information.

 1. Install the Go toolchain.

-   __NOTE__ You must use the exact same version of the Go toolchain as the specific release the game server was built with.
+   __NOTE:__ You must use the exact same version of the Go toolchain as the specific release the server was built with.
 Run the server with "--logger.level DEBUG" to see the version of the Go runtime used.

 2. Create a Go project.